thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 ![Alt text](/images/threat-model/2026-07-06-threat-modeling-101.png "demo arch")

-For this demonstration, imagine a simple application consisting of:
+For this exercise, imagine a simple application consisting of:

 - A user interacting with a React frontend.
 - A backend service exposing APIs.